Distributed-feedback laser

 An alternate way of breaking this degeneracy is by coating the back end of the laser to a high reflectivity (HR).
 The exact position of this end reflector cannot be accurately controlled, and so one obtains a random phase shift between the grating and the exact position of the end mirror.
 Sometimes this leads to a perfect phase shift, where effectively a quarter-wave phase shifted DFB is reflected on itself.
 In this case all the light exits the front facet, and one obtains a very stable laser.
 At other times, however, the phase shift between the grating and the high-reflector back mirror is not optimal, and one ends up with a two-moded laser again.
 Additionally, the phase of the cleave affects the wavelength, and thus controlling the output wavelength of a batch of lasers in manufacturing can be a challenge.
 Thus the HR/AR DFB lasers tend to have low yield and must be screened before use.
 There are various combinations of coatings and phase shifts that can be optimized for power and yield, and generally each manufacturer has their own technique to optimize performance and yield.

 To encode data on a DFB laser for fiber-optic communications, generally the electric drive current is varied to modulate the intensity of the light.
 These DMLs (directly modulated lasers) are the simplest kinds and are found in various fiber-optic systems.
 The disadvantage of directly modulating a laser is that there are associated frequency shifts together with the intensity shifts (laser chirp).
 These frequency shifts, together with dispersion in the fiber, cause the signal to degrade after some distance, limiting the bandwidth and the range.
 An alternate structure is an electro-absorption modulated laser (EML) that runs the laser continuously and has a separate section integrated in front that either absorbs or transmits the light – very much like an optical shutter.
 These EMLs can operate at higher speeds and have much lower chirp.
 In very high-performance coherent optical communication systems, the DFB laser is run continuously and is followed by a phase modulator.
 On the receiving end, a local oscillator DFB interferes with the received signal and decodes the modulation.

 An alternative approach is a phase-shifted DFB laser.
 In this case, both facets are anti-reflection coated, and there is a phase shift in the cavity.
 Such devices have much better reproducibility in wavelength and theoretically all lase in single mode.

+A phase-shifted DFB laser and a wavelength-tunable laser were first demonstrated at the Tokyo Institute of Technology as part of work on long-wavelength single-mode semiconductor lasers for optical fiber communication.